 Meet the Expert

-- Kerri Nau is the head of spa of the Americas at Aromatherapy Associates.
+- Kerri Nau is a regional sales manager and educator at Aromatherapy Associates.

 What is an Aromatherapy Massage?

-“The treatment is designed specifically for those looking to revive your body, nourish your skin, and reset your mind,” explains Kerri Nau, Head of Spa Americas at Aromatherapy Associates.
+“The treatment is designed specifically for those looking to revive your body, nourish your skin, and reset your mind,” explains Kerri Nau, regional sales manager and educator at Aromatherapy Associates.
 It can be in many different forms—detox massages, body wraps, and more—but is generally selected based on your personal preference.

 Benefits of Aromatherapy Massage